Yao1504/Barley-thionin/thionins in pan-genome/clusters_cds identity/readme.md

 Sequences with identity ≥ 90% are assigned to the same cluster.

-Sequences that do not meet this threshold are defined as singletons.
+Sequences that do not meet this threshold with any other sequence are defined as **singletons**.

 ---